HigherOrderCO/Bend/README.md

 - GPU, NVIDIA RTX 4090, 16k threads: **0.21 seconds**

 That's a **57x speedup** by doing nothing.
 No thread spawning, no explicit management of locks, mutexes.
-We just asked bend to run our program on RTX, and it did.
+We just asked Bend to run our program on RTX, and it did.
 Simple as that.

 Bend isn't limited to a specific paradigm, like tensors or matrices.
 Any